 Our tasks include the responsibility for organising different functions and events, not only for information purposes, but also to provide opportunities for exchange of opinions and for gathering information about topical matters.
-Events may also be organised or example to celebrate Finland’s independence with Finns residing abroad.
+Events may also be organised, for example, to celebrate Finland’s independence with Finns residing abroad.
 Functions and events can be very different in character.
 In addition to meetings, conferences and evening functions, more informal and relaxed events are also organised.

 Persons signing up for functions and events usually submit their own data themselves, but we may also collect data from public channels and cooperation partners, too.

 Information we collect about you in connection with functions and events

 To be able to send invitations, we need your name, email address and telephone number.
 Occasionally, we also need information related to your organisation and your job title.
 Depending on the nature of the function or event, we may also collect other information from you that is necessary for arranging the event or for ensuring security.
 Such information may include information e.g. on your special dietary requirements, date of birth or passport number.
 If the nature of the function requires a security clearance (e.g. accreditation of journalists), we may also collect additional information from you necessary for the security clearance.

 For frequent events, the lists of participants and their contact details will be stored until the next event is organised.
 In accordance with the Government data management plan, data on lists of participants for certain events may be retained for ten years or permanently.
 These include events hosted by ministers or any other functions organised by ministries that are regarded as highly important.